LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

-... attempted to add .github/workflows/ yaml files but the .github folder is appearing greyed out and not included in the repositoy when I run commits
+## getting this app to have github actions CI CD to GitHub Pages hosting

-    ... so solve how to add the github actions workflows and make sure they're running correctly
+... github workflow file to build, test and eventually deploy to pages has been added, but it is not showing as running in the github actions tab

-    ... it was because the folder was accidentally created inside dist ... making another change now to see if the workflow runs at all
+    ... find out if it is written or configured incorrectly

     ... make sure that this can use GH Actions to deploy this to Github Pages